stas/thesis/chapters/1_introduction.md

 The format of the messages would support an extensible base schema.

-The server architecture should represent a simple and low in requirements implementation.
+The server architecture should represent a simple and low in system requirements.
 It should work as a distributed system and should be self discoverable for other nodes.

 The exchange and synchronisation of the messages between nodes should be